-The Russian Bear protocol is a relatively popular hypetrophy routine designed by Pavel Tsatsouline.
-It requires you to do 2 exercises with incredible training volume.
-In its original form the movements of choice are the deadlift and the overhead press.
-Well, I am here to tell you the major downside of this routine – volume deadlifts could be dangerous.
+The Russian Bear protocol is a relatively popular hypertrophy routine designed by Pavel Tsatsouline.
+It requires you to perform only 2 exercises.
+In the original program, the movements of choice are the deadlift and the overhead press.

-I was naive enough to accept for a fact that the buff Soviet commando described in the book Power To The People really got huge as hell from his “deadlift diet”.
-After all, Pavel said that if you train his way, the police might be looking for steroids in your house because of how huge you have become.
-Amusing.
+At the time, I was naive enough to accept for a fact that the buff Soviet commando described in the book Power To The People had really gotten huge as hell as a result of his “deadlift diet”.
+After all, Pavel wrote that if you train his way, the police might be looking for steroids in your house as a result of your new size.

-Ironically, the book even describes the eating regimen of Kirk Karwoski who used to wake up at night and eat to gain mass.
-Cool, but Pavel forgot to mention the obvious – Karwoski was as natural as Ronnie Coleman and similar approach will only make you enormously fat as natural.
-275 lbs of muscle at under 6′ naturally and only because of eating at night?
+Ironically, the book even describes the eating regimen of Kirk Karwoski who used to wake up at night to get extra meals in.
+Cool, but Pavel forgot to mention the obvious – Karwoski was as natural as Ronnie Coleman.
+As a natty, this approach will simply make you fat.

 /The sky may be the limit, but only planes can take you there./

-I have never done this routine and probably never will, and I doubt there’s a person who has gotten bigger from it despite the “special Soviet tactics” that are involved.
-People on the Internet have reported some gains, such as 5 kilograms in a month or two, but without identical full body before and after photos you can never know whether those gains are muscle, water, fat or whatever.
-The fact that the scale is moving means nothing by itself, except that maybe you are eating more than before.
+I doubt there’s a person who has gotten “criminally” big thanks to the “special Soviet tactics” built in the routine.
+People on the Internet have reported some gains (e.g., 5 kilograms in a month or two), but without measurements and body fat control, you can never know whether those gains are muscle, water or fat.
+The fact that the scale is moving means nothing by itself except that maybe you are eating more than before.

-Thankfully, those ignorant days are over for me and probably for most of you reading this post.
+Thankfully, those ignorant days are over for me.

-Don’t believe any kind of “special tactics”.
+Don’t believe in special Soviet tactics.
 The party is not always right.

-You can’t become as big as professional powerlifters naturally, provided that by big you mean muscular and not a fat hippo.
+You can’t become as big as the professional powerlifters naturally.